Medications play an important part in stopping Back Pain

 NSAIDs

 Non-steroidal anti-inflammatory drugs (NSAIDs) include over-the-counter pain relievers.
-At one time, these medications were once only available by prescription.
+At one time, these medications were only available by prescription.
 Today these drugs are very effective in relieving the pain associated with muscle strain and inflammation.
 On the other hand, the public should be aware that NSAIDs can decrease renal function in older patients.
 Hence, excessive use can lead to kidney problems.

 COX-2 Inhibitors